 Interestingly, a dentist (the only listed example in the Act of a health provider that is specifically barred from acting as an attorney) is considered a registered health practitioner and therefore health service provider as well.
 As such, it may be reasonable to assume that the above list of professions may also be restricted from acting as a patient’s Attorney.

 It is also important to note that a health professional may also be subject to a code of conduct prescribed by their regulating body, which may have rules that could potentially bar them from acting as an attorney under an EPOA for a patient.
 Accepting such an appointment may open a health professional up to disciplinary proceedings, especially if a person’s EPOA is later disputed.

 If you have are considering appointing a health professional as your attorney under your EPOA, or if you are interested in putting in place an EPOA, the experienced team at Bell Legal Group can discuss your wishes with you and advise and assist you in putting in place an appropriate EPOA.

-For further information and assistance on any estate planning or estate administration matter, please contact a member of our experienced Wills, Trusts and Estate Planning Team at Bell Legal Group on (07) 5597 3366 or email email@example.com.
+For further information and assistance on any estate planning or estate administration matter, please contact a member of our experienced team at Bell Legal Group on (07) 5597 3366 or email email@example.com.

 This publication was prepared by Josephine Vernon, solicitor.
 It is for information only and is not legal advice.